Branching in Checklists

 For these reasons, we recommend that you avoid trying to use different branches for the same checklist.
 Instead, create a separate checklist for each branch where you want to track progress.

-Note For more detailed information on Git branching and how to use it with Flare projects (including creating, merging, and publishing branches to Central), see the Flare online Help and the related source control branching videos.
+Note For more detailed information on Git branching and how to use it with projects (including creating, merging, and publishing branches to Central), see the Flare online Help and the related source control branching videos.